Shiva crater: Arguments

 Chatterjee argues that the Shiva crater was formed around 65 million years ago, about the same time as a number of other impact craters and the Cretaceous–Paleogene extinction event (Cretaceous–Paleogene boundary / K-Pg boundary).
 Although the site has shifted since its formation because of sea floor spreading, the formation is approximately 600 km long by 400 km wide.
 If its status as an impact crater is ever confirmed, the Shiva crater would be the largest known impact crater on Earth.
 It is estimated that this proposed crater would have been made by an asteroid or comet approximately 40 km in diameter.

 At the time of the Cretaceous–Paleogene extinction, India was located over the Réunion hotspot of the Indian Ocean.
 Hot material rising from the mantle flooded portions of India with a vast amount of lava, creating a plateau known as the Deccan Traps.
-It has been hypothesized that either the crater or the Deccan Traps associated with the area is the reason for the high level of oil and natural gas reserves in the region.
+It has been hypothesized that the significant geothermal activity in this region coupled with the impact which caused the crater together set ideal conditions for the maturation of oil and natural gas, which, it is suggested, is the reason for its high rate of occurrence there today.